librasteve/raku-App-Crag/README.md

 Calculator using RAku Grammars for the command line

-See [https://cragcli.info/](https://cragcli.info/) for Asciinema examples
+See [https://cragcli.info/](https://cragcli.info/) for command examples

 ***THIS APPLICATION IS PROVDED "AS IS" WITHOUT WARRANTY OR LIABILITY.***